beam4dev/elixir4dev/README.md

 - 👋 Hi, I’m @elixir4dev
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Elixir and how to apply it
+- 🌱 I’m currently focus on Beam languages specially Elixir and how to apply it
 - 💞️ I’m looking to collaborate on Elixir projects
 - 📫 How to reach me @elixir4dev